Sabrina423/Sabrina423/README.md

 ## 🌟 About Me 🌟

 I'm a Full-Stack Developer currently pursuing a degree in Systems Analysis and Development.
-I have hands-on experience with academic projects such as capstone projects (TCCs) and agile sprints, where I applied technologies like Java, Python, Node.js, React, and TypeScript to build complete applications — from the backend logic and API integration to modern, responsive front-end interfaces.
+I have hands-on experience with academic projects such as capstone projects (TCCs) and agile sprints, where I applied technologies like Java, Python, Node.js, React, and TypeScript to build complete applications, from the backend logic and API integration to modern, responsive front-end interfaces.

 I also work with SQL and NoSQL databases, focusing on data modeling and manipulation.
 My skills extend to Power BI, where I build interactive dashboards and data visualizations to extract insights, supported by a solid understanding of finance and business metrics.